shanuka-ashen/ExtractCert/README.md

 **ExtractCert** is a Python tool for extracting and analyzing SSL/TLS certificates from URLs or certificate files in PEM or DER formats.
 This tool provides detailed insights into the retrieved certificates, including public keys and their corresponding fingerprints (SHA-256 and SHA-1).

+## Features

+- Retrieve SSL/TLS certificates from a specified URL.
+- Load certificates from PEM or DER formatted files.
+- Display the full certificate in PEM format.
+- Extract and display public keys.
+- Generate and show SHA-256 and SHA-1 fingerprints for both the certificate and public key.

 ## Usage
 - Retrieving a Certificate from a URL